Vincenzo Paglia: Pontifical Academy for Life

-On 15 August 2016, Pope Francis named him President of the Pontifical Academy for Life and Grand Chancellor of the Pontifical John Paul II Institute for Studies on Marriage and Family, later renamed the John Paul II Pontifical Theological Institute for Marriage and Family Sciences.
+On 15 August 2016, Pope Francis named him president of the Pontifical Academy for Life and grand chancellor of the Pontifical John Paul II Institute for Studies on Marriage and Family, later renamed the John Paul II Pontifical Theological Institute for Marriage and Family Sciences.
 His appointment was part of Pope Francis' reform of the Roman Curia, timed to coincide with the erection of the Dicastery for the Laity, Family and Life.
 Francis gave the Institute greater autonomy by setting aside the Institute's statute that made the grand chancellor of the Pontifical Lateran University its grand chancellor as well, anticipating his revision of the Institute's statues released in September 2017.
 He authored a mission statement urging Paglia to "aid families to live their vocation in today's world" by promoting "the perspective of mercy", knowing that "even in theological study, the pastoral perspective and attention to the wounds of humanity never fail".

-On 19 September 2016, he presided and delivered the homily at the funeral of former Italian President Carlo Azeglio Ciampi.
+On 19 September 2016, Paglia presided and delivered the homily at the funeral of former Italian President Carlo Azeglio Ciampi.
 A longtime friend of Ciampi, he described bringing Pope Francis' blessing to him on his deathbed.

+Anticipating that the new statutes of the Academy established term limits for members who had previously been appointed for life, Paglia arranged for all memberships to expire at the end of 2016, allowing all members to serve thereafter on equal terms.
+Many of the old members were confirmed as members under the new rules.
+Paglia then defended the appointment of non-Catholics among the more than 50 members, calling them "lovers of life" even if not in perfect agreement with Catholic teaching.
+He said that creating consensus across divergent viewpoints gave the Academy credibility when promoting the Church's positions in society at large.